MRI (Magnetic Resonance Imaging)

 Preparation for all patients (before arrival):

 This includes earrings and other body piercings.
-The MRI machine metal can heat up and cause burns.
+The MRI machine can make metal heat up and cause burns.
 If the jewelry is magnetic, it could be pulled out by the MRI magnet.
 If necessary, for body piercings, please visit a shop and have the metallic jewelry replaced with plastic for the MRI.

 No magnetic eyelashes also on parent/caregiver accompanying patient into the MRI room

 The antibacterial cloth and padding could have metal and cause a burn.
 White cotton underwear or underwear that is not decorated/printed is best for MRI.
 If you happen to forget, we offer disposable underwear or period panty kits.
+(Diva cups, disposable maxi-pads and tampons won’t affect the MRI machine and are okay to wear).

+Dental work can affect the pictures and cause other safety concerns in MRI.
+Retainer wires and stainless-steel metal caps can locally distort images but pose no harm.
+Keyed palate expanders and bite plates can cause discomfort for patients.
 They may have to be removed for the MRI scan, please contact MRI beforehand if you have questions.
 Braces can cause significant distortion in the images and head scans may be attempted in only particular MRI machines.

 Preparation for parents/caregivers: